Articles on: Science & Research

 Hydrogen breath testing explained

-Breath testing to find digestive incompatibilities was first proposed in the 1970s
+Breath testing to investigate digestive incompatibilities was first proposed in the 1970s.

-Today, breath testing is performed at some of the world’s top hospitals.
-The primary application for these tests is in detecting food intolerances, which may be triggering digestive difficulties.
+Today, breath testing is carried out in some of the world’s leading hospitals.
+The primary use of these tests is to help identify food intolerances, which may be contributing to digestive difficulties.

-In some hospitals, breath testing is also used to diagnose Small Intestinal Bacterial Overgrowth (SIBO).
+A growing number of hospitals now use breath testing to help diagnose Small Intestinal Bacterial Overgrowth (SIBO).

 Was this article helpful?